snmarkley1/HHUUD10/scripts/README.md

 - All scripts are run with the assumption that users have cloned the repo into a folder called "HHUUD10".
 - The Python scripts are written as if users are running them in an external hard drive located in the `D:/` drive.
 Users may change this location within the scripts if they prefer.
 However, we recommend cloning the repo and running all code in an external hard drive with at least half a terabyte of memory.

-## Script-by-Script Descrition and Instructions
+## Script-by-Script Description and Instructions
 `00_preample.R` - is a simple R script that sets up the workspace and loads the libraries used in the subsequent R scripts.

 `01_pull_in_shapefiles.R` - pulls in tract and block group shapefiles from the NHGIS API.